-Jeff Richards: Correct.
-And until very recently Peloria used to get a lot more snow.
+Until very recently Peloria used to get a lot more snow.
 The Kalikos Expeditions are in the last generation.

-Jeff Richards: The purpose of the Kalikos rites is to soften the terrible winters brought by Valind.
+The purpose of the Kalikos rites is to soften the terrible winters brought by Valind.
 Their other side effects are an acceptable cost.

-This Q&A originally appeared on Discord.
+This originally appeared on Discord.